our people and our place

 She received her BSJ at the Medill School of Journalism and her MBA at the University of Cambridge.
 Stephanie's bread and butter is connecting dots - whether that means facilitating unexpected collaborations, surfacing the right tools for solving a problem, or helping teams identify previously unknown strengths.
 She is also very good at logic puzzles and stopping to pet every dog she meets.

-At Bread & Butter Ventures, Emily is responsible for overseeing a full scope of operational duties, including managing day-to-day operations, supporting MPs, coordinating with portfolio companies, and tracking and analyzing multiple data points.
+At Bread & Butter Ventures, Brianna is responsible for overseeing a full scope of operational duties, including managing day-to-day operations, supporting the managing partners, coordinating with portfolio companies, and tracking and analyzing multiple data points.

 OUR VALUES